Bicausal optimal transport for SDEs with irregular coefficients: Optimal transport and applications to stochastic processes

 Under the following condition of stochastic monotonicity, \citet{Ru85} identified an optimiser for a bicausal transport problem between the laws of discrete-time Markov processes.
 For a measure $\eta$ on $\R^n$, denote by $\eta_1$ the first one-dimensional marginal of $\eta$ and, for each $k \in \{2, \dotsc, n\}$, denote by $\eta_{x_1, \dotsc, x_{k-1}}$ the $k$\textsuperscript{th} conditional marginal of $\eta$, given that the first $k-1$ coordinates are equal to $(x_1, \dotsc, x_{k -1})$.

-\begin{definition}[stochastic co-monotonicity \citep{Da68}] Let $(X_n)_{n \in \{1, \dotsc, N\}}$ be a real-valued Markov process with law $\mu \in \Pc$.
+\begin{definition}[stochastic co-monotonicity \citep{Da68}] Let $(X_n)_{n \in \{1, \dotsc, N\}}$ be a real-valued Markov process with law $\mu \in \Pc(\R^n)$.
 The process $X$, or the measure $\mu$, is said to be \emph{stochastically increasing} (resp.\ \emph{decreasing}) if $x_k \mapsto \mu_{x_1, \dotsc, x_{k - 1}, x_k}$ is increasing (resp.\ decreasing) in first order stochastic dominance, for each $k \in \{1, \dotsc, N - 1\}$.
 Two such processes or measures are \emph{stochastically co-monotone} if they are both stochastically increasing, both stochastically decreasing, or one is stochastically increasing and decreasing while the other is arbitrary. \end{definition}

-As we shall see below, the optimal bicausal coupling under this monotonicity condition is the Knothe--Rosenblatt rearrangement, introduced independently by \citet{Ro52} and \citet{Kn57}.
+As we shall see below, an optimal bicausal coupling under this monotonicity condition is given by the Knothe--Rosenblatt rearrangement, introduced independently by \citet{Ro52} and \citet{Kn57}.
 This coupling is a multi-dimensional extension of the monotone rearrangement described in \Cref{sec:brenier}.
 Under the Knothe--Rosenblatt rearrangement, the first marginals are coupled monotonically and then, inductively, the conditional marginals are coupled monotonically; see \citep[Figure 1]{BaKaRo22} for an illustration.

-\begin{definition}[Knothe--Rosenblatt rearrangement] Given probability measures $\mu, \nu$ on $\R^n$, let $U_1, \dotsc, U_n$ be independent uniform random variables on $[0, 1]$, define $X_1 = F_{\mu_1}^{-1}(U_1)$, $Y_1 = F_{\nu_1}^{-1}(U_1)$ and, for $k \in \{2, \dotsc, n\}$, define inductively the random variables
+\begin{definition}[Knothe--Rosenblatt rearrangement] Given probability measures $\mu, \nu$ on $\R^n$, let $U_1$, $\dotsc\,$, $U_n$ be independent uniform random variables on $[0, 1]$, define $X_1 = F_{\mu_1}^{-1}(U_1)$, $Y_1 = F_{\nu_1}^{-1}(U_1)$ and, for $k \in \{2, \dotsc, n\}$, define inductively the random variables

 The Knothe--Rosenblatt rearrangement between the marginals $\mu$ and $\nu$ is then given by

 \end{definition} We will make use of the following equivalent definition, which is proved in \citet[Proposition 5.8]{BaBeLiZa17}.
 Similarly to \Cref{def:stoch-dom} of stochastic co-monotonicity, we say that two functions on $\R$ are \emph{co-monotone} if they are both increasing or both decreasing. \begin{proposition} A coupling $\pi \in \cpl(\mu, \nu)$ is equal to $\pi^\kr_{\mu, \nu}$ if and only if $\pi = \Law(X, Y)$, where